johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

 ### Limit Number of Components

-**`maxComponents`** will limit the number of components that can be added to the flowContainerGrid.
+**`maxComponents`** will limit the number of components that can be added to the flowContainer.
 If the number of components equals the value of maxComponents then the add button will not be visible.
 If a component is removed and the number of components is less than the max value then the add button will reappear.